kirilligum/ai-web3-lecture-mit-2024/slides.md

 ## Slide 2: Lecture Overview
 - **Content**:
-  - 1 Hour Lecture: Key topics and insights.
+  - 1 Hour Lecture: Covering key topics and insights.
   - 30 Minutes for Questions: Open discussion and clarifications.
 - **Image Placeholder**: A simple timeline graphic showing 1 hour for lecture and 30 minutes for Q&A.